dayuwater/CarND-PID-Control-Project-master/README.md

     ```
     Some function signatures have changed in v0.14.x.
 See [this PR](https://github.com/udacity/CarND-MPC-Project/pull/3) for more details.
 * Simulator.
 You can download these from the [project intro page](https://github.com/udacity/self-driving-car-sim/releases) in the classroom.
+* In order to read the Jupyter Notebook, you need Anaconda with Python 3 and the CarND Term 1 enviornment.

 There's an experimental patch for windows in this [PR](https://github.com/udacity/CarND-PID-Control-Project/pull/3)